How it works

 To connect Search with Confluence:

-Sign in to your Userlane Dashboard and go to Customize > Search.
+Sign in to your Userlane Portal and go to Customize > Search.

 Under Activate Search, ensure that the Display Search In The Assistant toggle is enabled.